nickruggeri/scientific-experiment-manager/README.md

 for further details.

 ### Common parsing patterns
-Some common regular expression patterns are available at `sem.re_patterns`.
+Some common regular expression patterns are available at `sem.re_patterns`. \
-These are strings that can be utilized, for initializing parsers
+These are strings that can be utilized for initializing parsers
 ```python
 from sem.re_patterns import INT_PATTERN